lellisjr88/GuessTheNumber/README.md

 Após o usuário ultrapassar a quantidade de vezes que o programa permite jogar, é feito um bloqueio no input onde o mesmo digita os números, fazendo com que seja necessário clicar no botão que faz um reload na página.

+<br><hr>

+Project made in the Javascript course!
+The project consists of a guessing game, where the JS generates a random number and the user has a few chances to guess it.
+If the user reaches the number of chances and does not match the number, the game ends and the program prints the drawn number.
+If the user hits the number, he receives a congratulations message.

+In both cases, a count is made with the number of attempts and the program has an alert if the user enters a number greater than what is allowed in the Range of numbers.

+After the user exceeds the number of times that the program allows to play, a block is made in the input where the user types the numbers, making it necessary to click on the button that reloads the page.